Josephus on Jesus: Modern defense

 In 2025, T. C. Schmidt defended the essential authenticity of the Testimonium, arguing that the passage only lost two or three words during its textual transmission.
-These are the Greek word "certain" (τις) in the opening sentence (which appears in Eusebius' quotation of Josephus in Ecclesiastical History) and the phrase "thought to be the Christ" instead of "was the Christ", which is supported by several Latin, Syriac, Arabic, and Armenian textual witnesses.
+These are the Greek word "certain" (τις) in the opening sentence (which appears in Eusebius' quotation of Josephus in Ecclesiastical History) and the phrase "was thought to be the Christ" instead of "was the Christ", which is supported by several Latin, Syriac, Arabic, and Armenian textual witnesses.
 From his statistical analysis of the vocabulary and frequency of terms from all the works of Josephus and the passage, the passage is Josephan.

 Schmidt argues that when adding those missing words the text of the Testimonium becomes ambiguous and can plausibly be interpreted as either a negative or neutral portrayal of Jesus, which is how most ancient Christian sources interpreted the passage.
 He also argues that the style and vocabulary of the passage find numerous parallels elsewhere in Josephus' works, and that other ancient Jewish and pagan writers frequently made comments about Jesus that were similar to those found in the Testimonium, supporting the authenticity of the text.

 Schmidt further argues that Josephus' sources for his account of Jesus can be identified, since the Jewish historian wrote that the "first men" (πρώτων ἀνδρῶν) were "among us" (παρ’ ἡμῖν), a phrase which Josephus always uses to refer to someone with whom he was personally acquainted.
 Josephus writes several times elsewhere that he was closely familiar with the "first men" (πρῶτοι) of Jerusalem beginning in the early 50s AD.
 Since he also knew some chief priests in Jerusalem and at least one leading member of the Sanhedrin at that time, Schmidt suggests that Josephus probably knew some of the "first men among us" who accused Jesus a few decades before.